The Playbook on Tech Nonprofit Marketing

 Ever heard the Bill Gates quote “content is king?”
 Well here’s why: content marketing is a powerful (and cheap!) way to drive awareness, grow your audience, and attract funders and volunteers.
 Focus your content marketing efforts on becoming a definitive thought leader in your vertical.
 Being the de facto resource for the area you work in makes you credible and will drive traffic to your site.

 Content marketing for nonprofits is all about creating content that’s high-quality and relevant.
-It’s a key part of SEO (search engine optimization), which we’ll dig into later in this chapter.
+It’s a key part of SEO (search engine optimization), which we’ll dig into later in this playbook.
 For now, know that great content helps you attract a higher quantity and quality of website traffic.

 How to Create a Successful Blog